google/bms-toolkit/docs/user-guide.md

    `./install-oracle.sh --help`

+1. Create cluster config file.
+The file `cluster_config.json` is provided as template and should be updated accordingly.

-1. Run installation.
-Only IP address of the first cluster node is required:
+1. Run installation pointing to the file for planned cluster configuration:

    ```bash
    ./install-oracle.sh \